glucard/Leaves-dataset/README.md

 - **Amazon Leaves:** A dataset of images showcasing leaves from the Amazon rainforest.
 Use this dataset for training and testing leaf detection models.

-- **Leaves Labels:** A dataset of labels for the Amazon Leaves dataset.
-These labels are essential for supervising the training process of detection models.

 - **Disease Dataset:** A collection of images featuring leaves with various diseases.
 Use this dataset to train models capable of detecting diseases in different leaf species.

 For more details about each dataset, please refer to the [Data README](data/README.md).